waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   - **Test Plan:** I must first find an alternate route to the eastern side of 2F or 3F to test the holes.

 ## V. Future Plans & Automation Ideas
-- **Acquire Repels:** The constant wild encounters in dungeons like the Pokémon Mansion are hindering exploration.
-I need to buy Repels at the next opportunity to make progress more efficient.
 - **Automation Opportunity (Boulder Puzzles):** Manually planning boulder pushes is inefficient.
-The `boulder_push_planner` tool should automate this.
+I should create a `boulder_push_planner` tool to automate this.
-- **Automation Opportunity (Dungeon Puzzles):** A `puzzle_solver_agent` could be developed to analyze complex dungeon layouts like the Pokémon Mansion, taking into account switch states, positional triggers, and map data to propose high-level solutions for reaching specific objectives.
+- **Automation Opportunity (Dungeon Puzzles):** My `puzzle_solver_agent` could be developed to analyze complex dungeon layouts like the Pokémon Mansion, taking into account switch states, positional triggers, and map data to propose high-level solutions for reaching specific objectives.

 ## VI.
 Agent-Assisted Hypotheses
 - **Hypothesis (Fall-Through Floor):** A specific breakable floor tile on 3F must be fallen through to access a sealed-off section of 2F.
 (Test Plan: Go to 3F.
 Systematically walk over every tile that looks like rubble or is near a ledge.)